Skip to Main Content

 Browse the current version of the U.S. Code (federal statutes).
 Arranged by title number.

-Includes the Public Laws (bills passed) from 93rd Congress/1973-74 to the present, and text of all bills (proposed and passed) from 101st Congress/1989 to the present.
+Includes the Public Laws (bills passed) from 93rd Congress/1973-74 to the present, and text of all bills (proposed and passed).

 Regulations vs. Laws